hackclub/hackclub/workshops/twine/README.md

 ![Story overview with one default passage](img/overview-1.png)

 After you entered the name, you'll notice that the story overview has launched.
-Towards the middle, you'll notice a box that says "Untitled passage."
+Towards the middle, you'll notice a box that says "Untitled passage".
 A passage can be seen like a page of a book, as you'll write your story in these passages.
 As well, you'll be adding links to other passages from a passage.
 For now, let's just change the text.
 Double click on the passage to open the passage editor, and enter something to start your story with.
 In general, a text adventure will describe the reader's current surroundings, any actions that may have just happened, and what the user can do next.
 Since the adventure just started, just a brief description will do.

 ![Passage editor with initial writing](img/editor-1.png)